 Much has been written about the characteristics of these dust clouds and how to detect them.
 These dust clouds are very difficult to identify in their beginning stages and, in some cases, go undetected even after they have fully developed.
 As a general rule, a Martian dust cloud will qualify if they 1) are bright in red light, 2) show movement with obscuration of previously well-defined albedo features, and 3) may cast a shadow.

 A general clockwise direction of motion of the yellow clouds and haze would suggest a cyclonic type disturbance in the southern hemisphere of Mars.
 Although the storm was located near the equator, a low-pressure zone within the dust storm can not be ruled out.
 Southern storms appear to expand in a clockwise direction from the Hellas-Yaonis areas and often winds its way around the southern globe and is seen on the southeast limb rendering Sirenum Mare completely invisible.
 Solis Lacus was barely visible during the period in integrated light but disappeared almost completely in yellow and green light.
-Some of these disturbances that have appeared on Mars are characteristic of the cyclonic cloud formations often observed on Earth.
+Some of these disturbances that have appeared on Mars is characteristic of the cyclonic cloud formations often observed on Earth.

 On the other hand, some observers have confused bright Martian desert regions or bright fog areas with dust clouds.
 The bright orographic clouds (clouds over mountains) in Tharsis region of Mars may appear as dust clouds.
 The yellow-white appearance of some clouds most likely indicates the presence of dust particles; observers should not classify all bright clouds that appear to be yellowish as "dust clouds."